kkrypt0nn/OverScry/www/src/settings_yml_file/structure/feature.md

 # `Feature`

-An example feature with the supported fields looks like
+An example feature looks like

 ```yml
 value: 1337